linkmalloc/proudbisayabai.ph/_posts/2026-04-25-jollibee-customer-left-food-untouched-on-table-after-breakup-with-her-boyfriend.md

-A heartbreaking handwritten note was left on a table at Jollibee La Nueva Cebu on April 25, 2026, revealing a deeply personal moment of pain and shock.
+An emotional handwritten note was discovered on a table at Jollibee La Nueva Cebu on April 25, 2026, revealing a deeply personal and painful experience that has since resonated with many online.

-The note, written by someone who introduced herself as “Leya,” shared that she had just learned she was two weeks pregnant in the morning, only to receive a breakup message from her boyfriend shortly after.
-She wrote that she was hurt, unable to eat, and overwhelmed after her attempt to tell him, saying he dismissed her and told her she was “hallucinating.”
+The note, written by a woman who identified herself only as “Leya,” detailed a morning that began with life-changing news and ended in emotional distress.
+She shared that she had just found out she was two weeks pregnant, but before she could share the news with her boyfriend of two years, she received a breakup message from him.

+In her handwritten message, Leya expressed confusion and heartbreak, saying she attempted to tell him about her pregnancy but was dismissed and told she was “hallucinating.”
+Overwhelmed by the situation, she wrote that she could not eat the food in front of her, leaving her meal untouched on the table.

-The message ended with a plea for understanding, turning an ordinary fast food table into a silent witness of a very private emotional struggle.
+The note ended with a plea for understanding, turning an ordinary fast food visit into a silent reflection of emotional pain and vulnerability.

-Moments like this highlight how everyday places can become spaces where real life stories, often unseen, unfold.
+The incident has drawn attention to how everyday public spaces like Jollibee often become unexpected witnesses to private struggles — moments of grief, shock, and life-altering change unfolding quietly in plain sight.

+While no further details about “Leya” or the circumstances have been confirmed, the note serves as a reminder of how quickly life can shift — and how personal heartbreak can surface in the most ordinary of places.